BhallaLab/almirah/docs/source/user-guide.rst

 Analyzing
 ---------

-It should be possible to interface napi with any tooklit available in python.
-We recommend the below libaries as we have found them to play well with napi for neuroimaging and genomics datasets:
+It should be possible to interface almirah with any tooklit available in python.
+We recommend the below libaries as we have found them to play well with almirah for neuroimaging and genomics datasets:

 .. list-table::
    :header-rows: 1